djkurt-dev/atm-system/README.md

-# banking-system
+# atm-system
-A simple banking system in C programming language.
+A simple atm system in C programming language.